Ordering and sample preparation

 Sequencing creates a massive amount of raw data, which requires heavy processing to become clinically relevant information.
 The proprietary automated bioinformatics pipeline developed and used by Blueprint Genetics produces fast, reliable results.
 All of the software, equipment, and algorithms used are industry-standard in the field of molecular genetics, but specific parameters have been adjusted and other customizations have been made to improve data processing and analysis.

 The first step in analyzing the results is quality filtering on the raw sequencing reads.
 This allows any uncertain nucleotides to be trimmed out of the data pool.
 Once the highest-quality reads have been isolated, they are aligned with the human reference genome so variant calling can begin.
-Variants are differences from the reference genome – hundreds may be found in any patient’s DNA, but not all the variants will be clinically relevant to the suspected disease diagnosis.
+Variants are differences from the reference genome – hundreds to thousands may be found in any patient’s DNA depending on the target size, but most of the variants are clinically irrelevant to the suspected diagnosis.

-To aid in variant interpretation, Blueprint Genetics uses a comprehensive, proprietary mutation database containing only disease-related mutations.
+To aid in variant interpretation, Blueprint Genetics uses a comprehensive, proprietary mutation database containing curated disease-related variants.
 This database is comprised of information from more than 2,500 scientific publications and publicly available genetic databases.
 The output of the bioinformatics pipeline is a Sequence Analysis Report, which contains the detailed results of the test, related literature links, the pathogenicity evaluation, and the quality assessment.

 A comprehensive clinical report